PhD in Mathematics, Including Statistics and Probability

 The PhD program in Mathematics, including Statistics and Probability prepares students for a career pursuing research and/or teaching in either academia or industry.
 To enter, students need a bachelor’s degree in mathematics, statistics, or a closely related discipline.

-Sixteen semester courses (64 credits) are required for post-BA students.
+Sixteen semester courses (64 credits) are required.
 These shall provide a reasonable breadth of background in mathematics, or probability and statistics, and mastery of the basic tools relevant to the research area selected.

 For the statistics track, the following core courses are required:

 - GRS MA 781 Estimation Theory

 - GRS MA 782 Hypothesis Testing

 - GRS MA 750 Advanced Statistical Methods I

 - GRS MA 751 Advanced Statistical Methods II